Image via DesktopExtreme.com

 A walkthrough of the Ocean House Hotel mission

-All of a sudden comes a hallucination.
+All of the sudden a hallucination begins.
 It is sunny, the room bathed in golden light.
 All the furnishings are new.
 Soothing music plays.
 This is what the hotel once was.

 The pendant you are seeking is on a table.
 You take it.
-And all of a sudden it is dark again.
+Then it is dark again.
 The haunting is over.

 That is all of the sunshine you will see for the rest of the game.
 Terrifying and brilliant.
 Awful and exhilarating.
 I never want to play through that mission again for as long as I live.